ATLANTIC COUNTY SPECIAL SERVICES BUS DRIVERS/AIDES

 DURATION OF AGREEMENT

-This AGREEMENT shall be effective on the date of signing and shall continue in effect until June 30, 2007 except that salary guide modifications and other monetary benefits shall be retroactive to November 1, 2004.
+THIS AGREEMENT shall be effective as of July 1, 2007 and shall continue in effect until June 30, 2010.
 This Agreement shall not be extended orally and it is expressly understood to expire on the date indicated.

 ATLANTIC COUNTY SPECIAL SERVICES SCHOOL DISTRICT BOARD OF EDUCATION